Localization Driven Quantum Sensing: Abstract

 \section{Abstract}

-We show that the delocalization-localization transition in a quantum-many body (QMB) systems is a compelling quantum resource for achieving quantum-enhanced sensitivity in parameter estimation.
+We show that the delocalization-localization transition in quantum-many body (QMB) systems are a compelling quantum resource for achieving quantum-enhanced sensitivity in parameter estimation.
 We exploit the vulnerability of a near-transition QMB state against the parameter shift for devising efficient sensing tools.
-In this realm the main focus of this work is to identify, propose and analyze experimentally relevant quantum observables for precision measurement.
+In this realm, the main focus of this work is to identify, propose and analyze experimentally relevant quantum observables for precision measurement.
 Taking a QMB system as a Fermi lattice under quasi-periodic modulation that supports an energy-independent delocalization-localization transition, we suggest operator-based adiabatic and dynamical quantum sensors endowed with considerable quantum advantages.
+In particular, we analyze single-particle system and the system at half-filling.
+While the quantum Fisher information saturates Heisenberg limit, we demonstrate that that experimentally relevant suitable observables with a spotlight on the charge-density-wave operator.
+Demonstrating their efficacy, these observables emerge as promising candidates for experimentally exploiting quantum advantages, showcasing superior performance compared to the standard quantum limit in terms of system-size scaling.
+Taking our exploration further into the dynamical realm, we discuss observables that yield super-extensive generic scaling in measurement precision.
+The comprehensive nature of our study not only sheds light on the intricacies of the delocalization-localization transition but also offers practical insights for the development of quantum sensors and their potential applications.